 Even so, rejoining the Paris Agreement is just the first step, according to experts, who say the U.S. will have to work hard to meet its goals after 4 years of environmental roll-backs and Trump-era deregulation.
 An even larger issue may be restoring America’s climate credibility on a world stage, because the Paris Agreement wasn’t even the first climate accord scuttled by the U.S., which is also the world’s largest carbon polluter in history.

-“If Biden wins, he’s going to have to go through a process to rejoin Paris,” Andrew Light, a former climate official in the U.S. State Department, told CNN, recalling how U.S. allies first began doubting America’s environmental pledges when the country pulled out of the Kyoto Protocol, a climate accord signed by 191 nations in 1997.
+“If Biden wins, he’s going to have to go through a process to rejoin Paris,” Andrew Light, a former climate official in the U.S. State Department, told CNN during the 2020 campaign, recalling how U.S. allies first began doubting America’s environmental pledges when the country pulled out of the Kyoto Protocol, a climate accord signed by 191 nations in 1997.
 “Part of it will be straightforward, and part of it won’t because the US reputation has already been damaged on this issue,” said Light.

-Regardless, conservationists, co-signers, and people concerned by our rapidly warming planet are cheering America’s commitment to rejoining this landmark accord, which — in a year marked by hurricanes, wildfires, and unprecedented climate-driven disasters — has proven to be more urgent and necessary than ever.
-There’s clearly much work to be done, but rejoining the Paris Agreement is also an essential step towards becoming part of the solution, not the problem.Whizzco
+Regardless, conservationists, co-signers, and everyone concerned by our rapidly warming planet also cheered America’s commitment to rejoining this landmark accord, which — on the heels of a year marked by hurricanes, wildfires, and unprecedented climate-driven disasters — is more urgent and necessary than ever.
+There’s clearly much work to be done, but rejoining the Paris Agreement is an essential step towards becoming part of the solution, not the problem.Whizzco